Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/sprint-docs/Sprint Documents.md

 ![[Pasted image 20230508095157.png]]
 # Sprint Summary
 ## **Sprint Reflection and summary**
+Because we had a lot of time off school during this sprint I had to manage my time at home.
+I originally intended on adding moving platfroms but I chnaged my focus on to making a way for the player to win so that I could have an MVP.

 ## **Major Changes and Achievements Described**
 -Map development
+-Windows/views
 -Enemies from different directions added